lammps/lammps/doc/src/Build_package.rst

          -D PKG_MANYBODY=yes
          -D PKG_INTEL=yes

-      All standard and user packages are included the same way.
-Note that USER packages have a hyphen between USER and the rest of the package name, not an underscore.
+      All packages are included the same way.
 See the shortcut section below for how to install many packages at once with CMake.

       .. note::